-Here’s our guide to help you replace your access control system.
+Here’s our guide to help you change your access control system.

-When should you replace your access control system?
+When should you replace or upgrade your access control system?

 Perhaps your access control system failed or stopped working.
 Your current system could be vulnerable.
 You may want more control over your building’s security.
 There are various reasons for wanting to replace your access control system, but you likely have two main concerns you want to avoid: costly upkeep and maintenance.

 What type of access control system is best for you?

 When searching for an access control system, it should meet your goals.
 It should also fit the nature of your business, its security requirements, and the number of people at your establishment.
 After considering your objectives, consider the time required for installation and cost, as well as the time it will take to manage the system day-to-day.
 Take advantage of existing infrastructure and verify you meet the minimum system requirements.
 Next, focus on other features relevant to your business: who and how a manager will grant access, smartphone capability, or network requirements.
 For help comparing access control systems, read about the factors to consider when selecting an access control system.

 How do you get started replacing your access control system?

 The most critical step in replacing your access control systems is to create an upgrade plan.
 Having a plan ensures you don’t skip essential steps like exporting any existing data from your current system.
 Include a realistic budget that factors in costs for hardware, installation, and management.
 You’ll need a professional to install the access control system to ensure your business is protected.

 Once you’re ready to install the new system, be sure installation is scheduled before or after business hours.
 You’ll need to test the system before employees, members, visitors, etc. start arriving.
 Help should be on standby if issues arise.